-Big Think recently released a video which has struck a chord in many, receiving over 9 million views in 3 days.
+Big Think released a video a few years ago which struck a chord in many, receiving over 9 million views in 3 days.
 John Cleese, a well-known comedian, basically says that political correctness has gone too far, especially on America’s college campuses, where he will no longer go to perform.

 *As with all of our videos, here we are not looking to necessarily promote the person involved (in this case, John Cleese), simply his message in the following video:

 Concern for one’s language is nothing new.
 As Catholics, the power of words – above all the Word – is something almost too evident.
 Words not only communicate information, but also bring about effective changes in reality.
 The words “I do” in the marriage ceremony are just one example of their power and importance.
 Words are also capable of building relationships.
 They allow identities to meet and to embrace one another.
 Prayer, in this sense, is the encounter between God’s Word, our embrace of that word, and our response to that word.
 All this is to say that if the political correctness movement were truly about assuming responsibility for our words and understanding their importance and impact, we would be in total agreement.

 At the heart of this situation is the fact that words can hurt.
 When we experience pain, it is natural that we try to neutralize it as quickly as possible and do all that we can to avoid it in the future.
 A serious problem arises, however, when this healthy desire for safety becomes the principal motor of our lives.
 Why?
 Because while safety is good and to be sought after, we weren’t made for safety alone, rather for relationship and communion.
 Relationship means accepting the freedom of the other person along with the risks that bears.